sittkuma/meta-hd96/readme.txt

       $ sudo dd if=connman-image-sama5d27-hd96.wic bs=1M of=/dev/sdX && sync
       where /dev/sdX is the location of an UNMOUNTED uSD card

     Booting from uSD card

     - insert uSD card
     - disconnect J3
     - connect J10 to PC
+    - start TeraTerm or similar terminal emulator, configure the COM port to 115200,N81
+    - after reboot one can log in as 'root', no password

-    Writing at91bootstrap into NOR flash
+    Writing at91bootstrap into NOR flash and booting from NOR flash

     - prepare at91bootstrap for SAM-BA (still in .../tmp/deploy/images/sama5d27-hd96 folder ):
       $ cp at91bootstrap.bin <SAM-BA folder>